 Copyright © University of Cambridge.
 All rights reserved.

-Can you find a set of three such shapes, which have more valid arrangements than the shapes from the original problem?
+Can you find a set of three such shapes which can be arranged into more symmetrical shapes than those in the original problem?

 Can you find three such shapes which can never be arranged to make a symmetrical shape?